 Rules: All participants commit themselves to observe the eight silas (moral precepts).
 Clothing should be white, comfortable, and decent (no shorts or tank tops).
+In the monastery area there is a shop, where on can buy white clothing and the necessary.
 Permission is given to stay 7 days in Wat Sanghathan to meditate and study the Buddhadhamma.
 If you want to stay longer, you must ask the permission of Acharn Sanong.
 For your first stay in Wat Sanghathan please bring 2 passport pictures.
 Smoking is not permitted in the temple, and one should try to adhere to the daily schedule, observe noble silence, and respect the division of the sexes.
+There is only one meal a day.